mvolkmann/blog/src/smalltalk.md

 and press cmd-t (run tests).
 Alternatively, open a "SUnit Test Runner" from the World menu, select one or more test classes, and click the "Run" button.
+After adding new test classes, click the "Refresh" button to make the "SUnit Test Runner" window aware of them.

 To install some example tests: